Super-Protocol/docs/docs/fundamentals/offers.md

 - Traffic
 - External port availability

 Compute providers can create multiple configuration slots and options for every offer and price them differently.
-The customer must choose a compute configuration to meet the sum of all the solution, data, and storage requirements in the order.
+A compute configuration selected for an order must meet the sum of all the solution, data, and storage requirements in this order.

 Read more in [Slots and Options](/fundamentals/slots).